Artificial Hippocampus Networks for Efficient Long-Context Modeling: Experiments

 \textbf{Baselines.} We evaluate AHN-augmented models against two primary baselines: sliding window attention (SWA) with attention sinks~\citep{xiao2024efficient} and the Compressive Transformers (CT)~\citep{rae2020compressive}.
 We implement the Compressive Transformer using max and average pooling to compress tokens outside the sliding window at a 4$\times$ compression rate.
 To ensure a fair comparison, all methods are allocated the same lossless memory budget, and the memory size of compressed tokens for CT is set to equal the memory size of the hidden state of AHNs.
 The performance of full attention is also reported as a reference.

 \textbf{Implementation details.} We implement all AHN instances in PyTorch~\citep{paszke2019pytorch}, building on LLaMA-Factory~\citep{zheng2024llamafactory} and Flash Linear Attention~\citep{yang2024fla}.
-During training, we freeze the base LLM and train the newly initialized AHN module using a self-distillation loss, as illustrated in Figure~\ref{fig:training_framework}.
-To ensure the AHN module learns a generalizable compression strategy, we randomize the starting position of the AHN modules and also the sliding window size.
+During training, we freeze the entire base LLM and only train the newly added AHN module (only $\sim 0.4\%$ parameters relative to base LLM) using self-distillation, as illustrated in Figure~\ref{fig:training_framework}.
+To ensure the AHN module learns a generalizable compression strategy, we randomize the starting position (the number of attention sinks) of the AHN modules and also the sliding window size.
+Specifically, we use a maximum sequence length of 24k tokens during training.
+For each example, the attention-sink size is uniformly sampled from [0, 32, 64, 128, 512, 2048, 4096] after removing any candidates larger than half of the sequence length.
+The total token number of lossless memory (attention sinks + sliding window) is uniformly sampled from [32, 64, 128, 256, 512, 1024, 2048, 4096, 8192] after filtering out values smaller than one-eighth of the sequence length.
 For optimization, we use the AdamW~\citep{loshchilov2018decoupled} optimizer with a learning rate of 1e-4, which is warmed up linearly over the first 10\% of steps and then cosine decayed.
-All models are trained for one epoch on the ChatQA2 dataset, using a global batch size of 128.
+All models are trained for one epoch on the ChatQA2 dataset, consisting of 1B tokens, using a global batch size of 128 for a total of 740 update steps.
+Training AHNs for a 7B base model requires only $\sim$10 hours on 32 A100 GPUs.